Skip to Main Content

 • If you are unsure if the tool/resource is assisting or doing the work for you, ask your faculty

 For additional guidance on whether to use ChatGPT or any AI tool, follow this helpful decision-making flow chart from the University of British Columbia.
-When in doubt, always ask your faculty if you can use a tool/resource.
+Always ask your faculty if you can use a tool/resource when in doubt.

 How to Maintain Your Integrity when Using Tools and Resources